sumnerevans/nixos-configuration/README.md

 To install this configuration,

 1. Clone this repository to `/etc/nixos` on a NixOS system.
-2. Create a `hostname` file containing the desired hostname.
+2. Create a new host configuration in the `host-configurations` folder.
+3. Source the host configuration from `hardware-configuration.nix`.
-3. Run `sudo nixos-rebuild switch`.
+4. Run `sudo nixos-rebuild switch`.